pluralsight/guides/published/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 The entire source code for this app is available on [github](https://github.com/JAVEBRATTCODE/bill-reminder).

-If you want to take your Ionic + Firebase skills to the next step, I created a **free 5-lesson** course that will help you build your first Firebase powered mobile app.
-All you have to do is [go here](https://javebratt.com/signup/?ref=HackGuidesTutorial).
+If you want to take your Ionic + Firebase skills to the next step, I created a **free** course that will help you build your first Firebase powered mobile app.
+All you have to do is [go here](https://javebratt.com/firebase-free-course/?ref=HackGuidesTutorial).